 Bonding while separated

-If mom and baby must be separated, it will undoubtedly feel heartbreaking and traumatic for mom.
+If mom and baby must be separated, mom will undoubtedly feel heartbroken for a time.
 It’s important to acknowledge these feelings of grief.
-If mom must be separated from baby, here are some tips for bonding:
+If separation of mom and baby is necessary, here are some tips for bonding:

 - Have dad, or whatever adult is taking care of baby, do lots of skin-to-skin.
 This can help both baby and caregiver feel more attached.